Toucaan/toucaan.docs/docs/environment.md

 ```

 :::tip
-Start small with just desktop environment initially.
-Take it a step further to supporting mobile next, and so on until you cover the remaining scope of Intrinsic Design.
+Configure just the desktop environment first.
+Take it forward from there, and build support for the mobile next, and so on until you cover all the devices on the web or the entire scope of Intrinsic Design.
 :::